 35’11’’

 In 1996, the Chinese Buddhist statue Zhanggong was acquired by a Dutch collector.
 A mummy of a monk, that had died 1000 years ago was discovered inside.
-After this finding, the statue began its journey of being examined in a hospital, exhibited in museums, and stored at the collector’s repository, further complicating its role as a Buddha, a mummy, an artwork and a commodity.
+After this finding, the statue began its journey of being examined in a hospital, exhibited in museums, and stored at the collector’s repository, further complicating its role as a Buddha, a mummy, work of art, and commodity.
 A few years later, in Tampa, Florida, people gathered in front of a finance building, to pray to a mysterious image of the Virgin Mary that appeared on the steamy window of the building.

 Please email me for screener.